 The Heart & Soul of Jefferson Transit

 Those of us who call Jefferson County, Washington, home are truly blessed to be surrounded by such awe-inspiring beauty.
 But even more awesome are the giving, caring souls who share our little piece of paradise.
-One of the most caring and giving of these was Alice Loraine Lane.
+One of the most caring and giving of these was Alice Lorraine Lane.

 Through rain, snow or sunshine, Alice drove her Jefferson Transit bus to and fro along local highways, safely delivering countless thousands to their many destinations.
 But Alice was not just a bus driver.
 Alice Lane was a friend, a counselor and a big sister whose love and compassion for all things living became legendary.